jibrahem/squarebnb/README.md

 ## Manage Spots Page
 <img width="1503" alt="Screenshot 2023-10-07 at 5 28 01 PM" src="https://github.com/jibrahem/squarebnb/assets/118121002/8af14688-9e63-45c3-9daf-d2062a560fac">
+This the manage spots page.
 The logged in user is able to update or delete spots they have created.

 ## Manage Reviews Page
 <img width="1499" alt="Screenshot 2023-10-07 at 5 19 57 PM" src="https://github.com/jibrahem/squarebnb/assets/118121002/a0b86134-e00f-42f1-8a9a-ec3f1865ab9e">
+This is the manage reviews page.
 The logged in user is able to update or delete reviews they have created for a certain spot.

 ## Search Spot Modal
 <img width="1508" alt="Screenshot 2023-09-07 at 11 35 24 AM" src="https://github.com/jibrahem/squarebnb/assets/118121002/57db4383-f54d-4f4b-86e6-6cc806226e06">